 A study of the Constitution of the United States, including the work of the U.S. Supreme Court and the effects of its various decisions.
 Court cases are examined, briefed, and discussed.
 Emphasis is placed on court decisions concerning federalism, separation of powers, and economics.
-(Same as HIST 4311) Prerequisite: POLS 2310 or 2311 or instructor's consent.
+(Same as HIST 4311) Prerequisites: POLS 2310, 2311 and POLS 2320 or instructor's consent.